kine-api-docs/zh-cn/src/source/index.html.md

 ## Leverage Adjustment

-Change leverage of isolated positions
+Change leverage of isolated positions.
+Note: this interface only works when no existing position.
+If you want to change the leverage of an existing position, please use `POST /account/api/isolated-transfer`.

 ### HTTP Request